from sea nymphs to woodland pixies, prue stent’s nudes are totally surreal

 What is the significance of nudity in your work?

 There is something about the elements of nudity I find appealing - fleshy, pink, soft.
 It can be gruesome and beautiful.
 When you use nudity people are exposed to something intimate and familiar yet also removed and challenging.
 That gives the artist a lot of emotions to play with.

 What does the female body mean to you from an artistic perspective?

 Choosing to work predominantly with the female form and environment underpins the works with ideas of sexuality, fertility and eroticism, highlighting these as important creative forces rather than devices of female disempowerment.

 What's the significance behind obscuring the face or other body parts?

 The paradox of the forms being anonymous yet enticing intrigues me.
 I like to focus on the female body and the essence of femininity rather than individuality and personality.
-If the viewer relates to anything it is not the familiar or recognisable - so what are they relating to?
+If the viewer relates to anything it is not the familiar or recognizable - so what are they relating to?